 The first GSATA Controller item controls the "GSATA3 6" and "GSATA3 7" connectors.
-The second GSATA Controller item controls the eSATA ports on the back panel.
+The second GSATA Controller item controls the "GSATA3 8" and "GSATA3 9" connectors.

 Save changes and exit BIOS Setup.

 C. Configuring a RAID array in RAID BIOS